-Here are some books I have read and recommend for beginners on the subject of Buddhism.
+Here are some recommended books for beginners on the subject of Buddhism.

 A great book to read for beginners to Buddhism, this guide covers the principles of Buddhism, its history, meditation, and a look at the three traditions most well-known in the West (Theravada, Zen and Tibetan).

 Another good book for beginners to Buddhism.
 This guide covers the principles of Buddhism, a history of how it spread eastwards, and details of all traditions and sects.